 During a Puppet run, Puppet compares the current state of each property on each resource to the desired state for that property, as defined by the node's catalog.
 If Puppet successfully compares the states and the property is already in sync (in other words, if the current state is the desired state), Puppet moves on to the next resource without noting anything.
 Otherwise, it attempts some action and records an event, which appears in the report it sends to the Puppet master at the end of the run.
 These reports provide the data presented on the Events page in the console.

 There are six types of event that can occur when Puppet reviews each property in your system and attempts to make any needed changes.
-If a property is already in sync with its catalog, no event is recorded: no news is good news in the world of events.
+If a property is already in sync with its catalog, no event is recorded.

 |Failure||A property was out of sync; Puppet tried to make changes, but was unsuccessful.|